‘The Walking Dead’ Season 9 Location Photos Hint At Georgie’s Group Making An Appearance

 — JudgeCarla McMillian (@JudgeCarla) May 2, 2018

-However, it is the second photo that has really gotten fans excited.
-This image, posted by WSB-TV news reporter, Richard Elliot, shows the inside of the Capitol Building.
-It is set up with tents and has led to the suggestion by comic book fans that this is the sort of place the Commonwealth –and, by effect, Georgie — would occupy.
+However, it is the second photo that has really made fans excited.
+This image, posted by WSB-TV news reporter Richard Elliot, shows the inside of the Capitol Building.
+It is set up with tents and has led to the suggestion by comic book fans that this is the sort of place the Commonwealth — and, by effect, Georgie — would occupy.

 Zombies at the State Capitol?
 No jokes please.
 A production company is shooting some scenes for The Walking Dead inside the Rotunda.